fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-1.md

     1.  **Read Data:** Source all data from the Silver layer tables.
     2.  **Business Question 1 (Typical Day):** Create the `gold_hourly_mobility_patterns` table by aggregating trip data by hour and day type (e.g., weekday/weekend).
     3.  **Business Question 2 (Infrastructure Gaps):** Create the `gold_gravity_model_inputs` table by joining trip data with population and economic indicators, preparing the necessary inputs for the gravity model formula.
-    4.  **Persist:** Save the final aggregated tables as new Parquet files in the `data/lakehouse/gold/` directory.

 -   **Implementation Details:**
     `[TODO: Document the final Gold layer aggregation queries and the resulting table schemas once this step is completed.]`